 RangeCut#

-Select a contiguous spectral region by index or by wavenumber.
+Select a contiguous spectral region by index or by x-axis value.

 The range can be specified in two ways: